On flow polytopes, order polytopes, and certain faces of the alternating sign matrix polytope: Triangulations of flow polytopes of planar graphs

 Given a route $P$ with an inner vertex $v$, denote by $Pv$ the maximal subpath of $P$ ending at $v$ and by $vP$ the maximal subpath of $P$ starting at $v$.
-We say that the routes $P$ and $Q$ are \textbf{coherent at a vertex} $v$ which is an inner vertex of both $P$ and $Q$ if the paths $Pv, Qv$ are ordered the same way as $vP, vQ$; that is, if $Pv \prec_{\In(v)}Qv$ and $vP \prec_{\Out(v)}vQ$.
+We say that the routes $P$ and $Q$ are \textbf{coherent at a vertex} $v$ which is an inner vertex of both $P$ and $Q$ if the paths $Pv, Qv$ are ordered the same way as $vP, vQ$; that is, $Pv \prec_{\In(v)}Qv$ if and only if $vP \prec_{\Out(v)}vQ$.
 We say that routes $P$ and $Q$ are \textbf{coherent} if they are coherent at each common inner vertex.
-We call a set of mutually coherent routes a \textbf{clique}.
-The following theorem is a special case of \cite[Theorems 1 \& 2]{kosh}.
+We call a set $C$ of mutually coherent routes a \textbf{clique}.
+Let $\mathcal{C}^{\max}(G,\prec)$ be the set of maximal cliques (with respect to number of routes) of the framed graph $G$.

+\begin{definition} Given a framed graph $G$, and a clique $C$ of the framed graph $G$, denote by $\Delta_{C}$ the convex hull of the vertices of $\F_G$ corresponding to the unit flows along routes in the clique $C$. \end{definition}